 When I used to work as a nurse on an inpatient unit, I don’t recall us having a general rule about cellphones.
 Then again, that was before cell phones became as omnipresent as they are now.
 We would sometimes take a phone away if, for example, a manic patient was being disruptive by calling people at 3 in the morning, but it was a case by case decision.

-I believe that one of the arguments that gets made against cell phones is in regards to the camera function.
-I’m not convinced, though, that this is sufficient grounds for a flat-out ban.
+I believe that one of the arguments made against cell phones relates to the camera function.
+I’m not convinced, though, that this is sufficient grounds for an across the board ban.
 I completely agree that in some cases it’s not appropriate for certain patients to have access to their phones because of the particular symptoms of illness they’re having at that time, but I don’t think that should mean that everyone else has to miss out on access to their support network.